Now that “Spider-Man: No Way Home” is finally in theaters it’s time to re-rank the films featuring the famed wall-crawler.

 The “Spider-Man” movie that must not be named.
 Director Sam Raimi got a villain and a plot line that he was rumored to have wanted no part of (Venom and his black, alien suit that takes over Spider-Man for a bit), and we got a movie that looks like something no one wanted to make.
 Once star Tobey Maguire starts dancing, we know this is not going to be one of the all-time-great Spidey-films.
 The love story of Peter Parker and Mary Jane Watson seems to all but disappear amid drama.
 Venom, perhaps the most intense, imposing Spider-Man villain of all, is played by someone from “That ’70s Show,” and even Aunt May looks like she realizes this was all a bad idea.
 They couldn’t even get black-suit Spider-Man right, giving him a regular Spidey-suit painted black instead of the classic all-black, no webbing version in the comics.
 The best part of this movie: Thomas Haden Church’s sympathetic Sandman.

-“Far From Home” had the tough task of being the first MCU movie in a post-Iron Man world, following the final battle in “Avengers: Endgame.”
+“Far From Home” had the tough task of being the first Marvel Cinematic Universe movie in a post-Iron Man world, following the final battle in “Avengers: Endgame.”
 But with great power comes great responsibility.
 Peter is on his own and in Europe on a school trip, trying to focus on his crush, MJ, and not his superpowers.
 Nick Fury (Samuel L. Jackson), however, is the Marvel glue that won’t let that happen.
 “Far From Home” re-ups the talented young cast (Holland, Zendaya, Jacob Batalon) of its predecessor, with lots of laughs and a visually spectacular performance from Jake Gyllenhaal as Mysterio.
-The Marvel Studios magic is everywhere with appearances from movie staples such as Jackson’s Fury, Maria Hill (Cobie Smulders) and Jon Favreau, the original “Iron Man” director, as Happy Hogan.
-Sony and Marvel Studios have found their groove with this fun reboot (well, sequel to the reboot), with the best still possibly yet to come.
+The Marvel Studios magic is everywhere, with appearances from movie staples such as Jackson’s Fury, Cobie Smulders’s Maria Hill, and Jon Favreau, the original “Iron Man” director, as Happy Hogan.
+Sony and Marvel Studios found their groove with this fun reboot (well, sequel to the reboot).

 1. “Spider-Man: Into the Spider-Verse” (2018)

-This film is not No. 1 just because a chance was taken on Miles Morales to lead a Spider-Man movie.
-“Spider-Verse” has given Sony a chance to invigorate their brand with a type of comic-book-heavy style that might not fly with the live-action Spider-Man movies.
-And those live-action movies?
-They’re now a collaborative effort with Marvel Studios.
-“Spider-Verse,” on top of being a story full of heart, never-before-seen animation style and authentic multicultural swag, is also a chance for Sony to make it big — solo — in the superhero movie genre, without having its hands held.
-There was a buzz about this movie, and unlike the other films on the list, “Spider-Verse” has the potential to not only produce sequels, but also spinoffs with a roster of popular spider-folks just as exciting as Morales.
-(And, oh yeah, there’s that whole Academy Award thing . . .)
+This film is not No. 1 just because a chance was taken on Miles Morales to lead a Spider-Man movie or because it won the 2019 animated feature Academy Award.
+“Spider-Verse” invigorated the brand with a type of comic-book-heavy style that might not fly with the live-action versions.
+On top of being a story full of heart, never-before-seen animation style and authentic multicultural swag, “Spider-Verse” was also a victory for Sony — solo — in the superhero movie genre.
+The film is getting a sequel in 2022, but spinoffs could also be possible, with a roster of popular spider-folks who are just as exciting as Morales is.

 This post has been updated.